 So go running for the shelter of a mother’s little helper

 Towards the end of the song, the Stones warn:

 you will get an overdose

 No more running for the shelter of a mother’s little helper

 They just helped you on your way

-Clonazepam is approved by the Food and Drug Administration for seizure disorders.
+The Food and Drug Administration approved clonazepam for seizure disorders.
 It has also been given the green light for panic disorders, although the FDA is very cautious to say that the drug’s effectiveness for more than 9 weeks has not been studied in well-controlled clinical trials.
 The FDA warns that any doctor “who elects to use Klonopin [clonazepam] for extended periods should periodically reevaluate the long-term usefulness of the drug for the individual patient.”

 Many physicians do prescribe clonazepam for longer than 9 weeks.
 And they often prescribe it “off label” for things like anxiety and insomnia.
 We worry that many doctors fail to warn their patients that clonazepam can interfere with mental alertness and that no one should drive or operate machinery while taking this drug.